aperofsky/markdown-cv/index.md

 15. Berry, B.S.†, K. Magori†, **A.C.
 Perofsky**, D.E.
 Stallknecht, & A.W.
 Park.
 (2013) **Wetland cover dynamics drive hemorrhagic disease patterns in white-tailed deer in the United States.** _Journal of Wildlife Diseases_ 49(3):501-509. doi: [10.7589/2012-11-283](https://doi.org/10.7589/2012-11-283).

 ## Research Funding
 ### Fellowships
 `2012-2017`
 **National Science Foundation Graduate Research Fellowship**, $125,000 (three years of funding over five years)

 `2011`
-**Graduate Recruitment Fellowship**, Department of Integrative Biology, University of Texas at Austin, $33,000.
+**Graduate Recruitment Fellowship**, Department of Integrative Biology, University of Texas at Austin, $33,000

 `2010-2011`
-**Postbaccalaureate Intramural Research Training Award (IRTA) Fellowship**, National Institutes of Health, $56,000.
+**Postbaccalaureate Intramural Research Training Award (IRTA) Fellowship**, National Institutes of Health, $56,000

 ### Grants
 `2018`
-**Research Exchange Grant, NSF Infectious Disease Evolution Across Scales Research Coordination Network**, $2800.<br/>
-Title: *How does influenza evolution impact the epidemiology of annual epidemics?*<br/>
+**Research Exchange Grant**, NSF Infectious Disease Evolution Across Scales Research Coordination Network. *How does influenza evolution impact the epidemiology of annual epidemics?*, $2800
-Role: PI

-`2015-2017`
+`2015`
-**Research Grant DBI-0939454**, NSF BEACON Center for the Study of Evolution in Action, $16,000.<br/>
-Title: *Factors that influence gut microbiota diversity and intestinal bacteria transmission dynamics in wild lemurs.* <br/>
+**Research Grant DBI-0939454**, BEACON: An NSF Science and Technology Center for the Study of Evolution in Action. *Factors that influence gut microbiota diversity and intestinal bacteria transmission dynamics in wild lemurs*, $16,000<br/>
-Role: Co-PI with Lauren Ancel Meyers and Rebecca Lewis
+Co-PI with Lauren Ancel Meyers and Rebecca Lewis.

-`2015-2017`
+`2015`
-**Dissertation Improvement Grant**, Ecology, Evolution, & Behavior Graduate Program, University of Texas at Austin, $8000.
+**Dissertation Improvement Grant**, Ecology, Evolution, & Behavior Graduate Program, University of Texas at Austin. *A Network-based Study of Gut Bacteria Transmission in Wild Verreaux’s Sifaka*, $8000

 `2012`
-**Small Research Grant**, American Society of Primatologists, $2000.
+**Small Research Grant**, American Society of Primatologists. $2000

 `2012`
-**Small Research Grant**, International Primatological Society, $1500.
+**Small Research Grant**, International Primatological Society. $1500

 `2011`
-**Startup Grant**, Ecology, Evolution, & Behavior Graduate Program, University of Texas at Austin, $2000.
+**Startup Grant**, Ecology, Evolution, & Behavior Graduate Program, University of Texas at Austin. $2000

 `2008`
-**NSF Research Experiences for Undergraduates (REU) Internship**, NSF Coweeta Long Term Ecological Research Program, Otto, NC. $3600.
+**NSF Research Experiences for Undergraduates (REU) Internship**, NSF Coweeta Long Term Ecological Research Program, Otto, NC. $3600

 ### Contributions to Other Grants (non PI-status)
 `2022-2024`
-**BAA Contract 75D30122C14368**, U.S. CDC Advanced Molecular Detection Program, $2M<br/>
-Title: *Collaborative technology development, and analyses to support genetic epidemiology in Washington State*
+**BAA Contract 75D30122C14368**, U.S. CDC Advanced Molecular Detection Program. *Collaborative technology development, and analyses to support genetic epidemiology in Washington State*, $2M<br/>
-Role: Epidemiology Lead<br/>
-Led creation of a public real-time dashboard of [SARS-CoV-2 variant forecasts for Washington and other U.S. states](https://seattleflu.org/sars-cov-2-forecasts), in collaboration with [*Nextstrain*](https://nextstrain.org/) and with input from Washington Department of Health.
++ Role: <ins>Epidemiology Lead</ins>.
+Created public real-time dashboard of [SARS-CoV-2 variant forecasts](https://seattleflu.org/sars-cov-2-forecasts) for Washington and other U.S. states, with input from the [*Nextstrain*](https://nextstrain.org/) and Washington Department of Health.
 Led research aim linking demographic and behavioral data to SARS-CoV-2 and endemic virus transmission.
 Contributed to quarterly reports and presented to CDC program officers.

-`2021-2023`
-**Gates Ventures**, $11.6M (Y3-Y4)<br/>
+`2021-2022`
-Title: *Seattle Flu Study and Seattle Coronavirus Assessment Network*<br/>
+**Seattle Flu Study and Seattle Coronavirus Assessment Network**, Gates Ventures. $11.6M (Y3-Y4)<br/>
-Role: Key Personnel (staff scientist)<br/>
++ Role: <ins>Staff Scientist</ins>.
 Led research aim linking human mobility to transmission dynamics of 17 endemic respiratory viruses and SARS-CoV-2, contrasting patterns observed in pre- and post-COVID-19 pandemic years.
-Contributed to funding proposals and quarterly and annual reports and presented to funders at monthly meetings.
+Contributed to grant proposals and quarterly and annual reports and presented to funders at monthly meetings.
 Awarded 3-month funding extension to model the post-pandemic reemergence of RSV in Seattle.

 ## Honors and Awards
+### Postgraduate
 `2023`
 **Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health<br/>
 *For excellence in scientific research in epidemiological modeling with a focus on influenza antigenic evolution and the role of human mobility in COVID-19 disease dynamics.*